hackclub/hackclub/workshops/online-pong/README.md

 I should note that whenever you make changes to the code you will have to reload the game tabs to see the changes (the one you got when you pressed the new tab icon, not the Repl.it tab!).

-## Part 2 - The Canvas, Game Loop, Colyseus.js, and User Input, But not Necesarilly in That Order.
+## Part 2 - The Canvas, Game Loop, Colyseus.js, and User Input, But Not Necessarily in That Order.

 Now we can start writing the `game.js` file!

 ### The Canvas

-And let's also add a canvas element, where we will draw all the game graphics, to the middle of the `<body>` section:
+Let's add a [canvas element](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API), where we will draw all the game graphics, to the middle of the `<body>` section:

 ```html
 <body>